-- 1.1.1 The minimum authorization criterion under paragraph 8 of the Seventh Schedule to the BO provides that the MA should be satisfied that an AI complies with the provisions of Part XV of the BO and the provisions of the rules made under that part (i.e. the BELR), which set out the limitations on exposures and risk concentrations of AIs. - 1.1.2 Moreover, under paragraph 12 of the Seventh Schedule to the BO, the MA should be satisfied that the business of an AI is carried out with integrity, prudence and the appropriate degree of professional competence and in a manner which is not detrimental to the interests of depositors or potential depositors.
-Whether an AI has the proper control systems to manage its large exposures and guard against concentration risks is one of the factors that the MA will take into account in assessing the compliance with this minimum authorization criterion.
+- 1.1.1 The minimum authorization criterion under paragraph 8 of the Seventh Schedule to the BO provides that the MA must be satisfied that an Al complies with, on a continuing basis, the provisions of Part XV of the BO, and the provisions of the rules made under that Part (i.e. the BELR, which set out the limitations on exposures and risk concentrations of Als) applicable to it. - 1.1.2 Moreover, under paragraph 12 of the Seventh Schedule to the BO, the MA must be satisfied that the business of an AI is carried on, on a continuing basis, with integrity, prudence and the appropriate degree of professional competence and in a manner which is not detrimental, or likely to be detrimental, to the interests of depositors or potential depositors.
+Whether an AI has the proper control systems to manage its large exposures and guard against concentration risks is one of the factors that the MA will take into account in assessing the AI's compliance with this minimum authorization criterion. - 1.1.3 Failure to adhere to the standards and requirements in this module may indicate that an Al does not have adequate systems to control its risk concentrations and carry out its business in a prudent manner.
+This may call into question whether the Al continues to satisfy the above-mentioned minimum authorization criteria under the Seventh Schedule to the BO.

-- 1.1.3 Failure to adhere to the standards and requirements in this module may indicate that an AI does not have adequate systems to control its risk concentrations and carry out its business in a prudent manner.
-This may call into question whether the AI continues to satisfy the above-mentioned minimum authorization criteria under the Seventh Schedule to the BO. - 1.1.4 Non-compliance with this module may also constitute a ground for the MA to impose a higher minimum capital adequacy ratio on the AI under §97F of the BO to lessen any additional risk from the concentration. - 1.1.5 For the purpose of this module, any exposure to a counterparty or an LC group which is greater than or equal to 10% of an Al's Tier 1 capital is regarded as a large exposure.
+- 1.1.4 Non-compliance with this module may also constitute a ground for the MA to impose a higher minimum capital adequacy ratio on the Al under §97F of the BO to address any additional concentration risk. - 1.1.5 For the purpose of this module, any exposure to a counterparty or an LC group2 which is greater than or equal to 10% of an Al's Tier 1 capital is regarded as a large exposure.